Northern-Block/credential-governance-docs/city-of-vancouver/long_term_rental_credential_governance_framework.md

 ### 2.4.
 Governance Requirements

-The Short-Term Rental Business License Digital Credential is governed by this framework.
+The Long-Term Rental Business License Digital Credential is governed by this framework.

 **Questions**:
 - Are there additional governance requirements or standards Vancouver wants to enforce?